syrovezhko/syrovezhko/README.md

 In 2022 I’ve find out a first IT job.
 There is front-end developer's role in the startup.
 I made react components for interview preparation system.

-Now I'm a Full-stack developer in Transtelematica.
-My major isthe development of broadcast management systems for public transport screens.
+Then I was a Full-stack developer in Transtelematica.
+My major was the development of broadcast management systems for public transport screens.

+Now I'm a FrontEnd developer in Astra Linux.

 So, that's my story.